 American Indian language * American Indian culture * What's new on our site today!

-Apalachee was a Muskogean language of the American Southeast.
+Language: Apalachee was a Muskogean language of the American Southeast, once spoken in the Florida Panhandle and parts of Southeast Georgia.
 Very little is known of it today.
-Apalachee ceased to be spoken by the community in the early 18th century, although a few words survived among their descendants.
 Early Spanish transcripts of the language suggest that it was most closely related to Hitchiti and Alabama.
-Like other Muskogean languages, Alabama was a language with morphologically complex verbs and SOV word order.
+Under the pressure of colonization, most Apalachee people either joined the Creek Confederacy or migrated west to Louisiana, and their language has not been spoken since the early 18th century, However, some Apalachee descendants in Louisiana are working to learn their ancestral language again.
+Like other Muskogean languages, Apalachee was a language with morphologically complex verbs and SOV word order.

 Apalachee language samples and resources.